Year 5/6 - Magpies

 Writing

-When completing homework tasks, please encourage your child to write in the cursive style that the school has adopted.
-We also expect pupils in year 5/6 to present work clearly and effectively.
-Pupils should consider layout and overall presentation that is specific to the writing genre they are focussing on.
+When completing homework tasks, please encourage your child to use the school’s adopted cursive handwriting style.
+Pupils should also consider layout and presentation carefully, ensuring that their writing is appropriate for the genre they are working on.

 Spelling